hljiang0720/hljiang.github.io/_pages/about.md

 * **July 2024:** Our paper entitled “Reducing Latency in MEC Networks with Short-Packet Communications" has been accepted by IEEE Transactions on Vehicular Technology.

+* **May 2024:** Our paper entitled “Byzantine-Robust Federated Learning Based on Blockchain" has been accepted by IEEE WASA.

 * **November 2023:** I was invited to serve as a Panelist at NSF.

  * **October 2023:** Our paper entitled “On the Performance of Uplink NOMA Short-packet Communication System" has been accepted by IEEE Transactions on Vehicular Technology.